Skip to content

-DRC advises on the possibility of applying for reintegration support if you are a rejected asylum seeker and wish to cooperate on your return home.
-Reintegration support is provided in cooperation with local reintegration partners in the relevant country of origin.
+DRC offers counselling on the possibility of applying for reintegration support.
+The reintegration support is provided in through local reintegration partners in the relevant country of origin.

 Questions and answers on reintegration support